HouseOfCode0/MixedReality/README.md

 Welcome to **Nottingham Nights**, a mixed reality experience built in the University of Nottingham’s Computer Science lab, where history and technology collide.

-By day, the lab looks ordinary—posters of **Alan Turing**, **Ada Lovelace**, and other pioneers hang quietly on the walls, artefacts of computing history sit neatly in their displays, and the GPS map of campus feels static.

-But by night?
-Everything comes to life.

-* Posters step out of their frames.
-* Artefacts run wild down the corridors.
-* Generative AI breathes voices, personalities, and motion into objects.
-* GPS triggers guide players as they explore the campus after dark.

-This project is an **MVP** (minimum viable product) of a **mixed-reality game** where the legends of computing, and the artefacts of science, break free of their physical limits and become interactive companions—or challengers.
 ---

 # Scientist